ethinallen/ethinallen.github.io/README.md

 ---
 ## My Story
-I initially came to Clemson only interested in statistics, but at [CUhackit](https://cuhack.it) sophomore year my friends and I witnessed the birth of a new passion of mine: Python development
+I initially came to Clemson only interested in statistics, but at [CUhackit](https://cuhack.it) sophomore year my friends and I witnessed the birth of a new passion of mine: Python development.
 The following year I would begin a multitude of personal projects.
 Most of them would fail.
 However: with every failure I gained more intimate knowledge of the Python programming language that only served me better when the next project came around.
 My interest in programming would land me my first internship at Bosch Rexroth Spring of 2019.
 There, I helped to install a [3D scanner](http://www.polyrix.com/) and develop plans for implementing the new system in parallel with the systems already in place at the plant.
-While, I still whip up terrible programs at breakneck speeds but my day job is working under [Tim Howard](https://www.linkedin.com/in/tim-howard-5a39233/) and [Dr. David White](https://www.linkedin.com/in/david-white-8709258/) at the Watt Student Center.
+While, I still whip up terrible programs at breakneck speeds but my day job is working under [Mr. Tim Howard](https://www.linkedin.com/in/tim-howard-5a39233/) and [Dr. David White](https://www.linkedin.com/in/david-white-8709258/) at the Watt Family Innovation Center.
 This summer's project revolved around training an algorithm (the team named him Jonathan) to predict the power consumption of the Watt Family Innovation center based on weather conditions.
+We found substantial promise in the ability of a machine learning algorithm to predict the electrical consumption of the Watt building and will continue rolling this model out to other buildings across campus.
 The goal for this fall is to transition the model to a LSTM model and then get Jonathan to predict the steam consumption of the campus.